 Deferred income tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred income tax assets and liabilities are measured using enacted tax rates expected to be recovered or settled.
-The Company has recorded a valuation allowance of \$2,301,000 and \$2,630,000 as of November 30, 2016, and November 30, 2015, respectively, as the Company does not believe it is "more likely than not" that all future income tax benefits will be realized.
+The Company has recorded a valuation allowance of \$2,316,000 and \$2,301,000 as of November 30, 2017 and November 30, 2016, respectively, as the Company does not believe it is "more likely than not" that all future income tax benefits will be realized.
 When the Company changes its determination as to the amount of deferred income tax assets that can be realized, the valuation allowance is adjusted with a corresponding impact to income tax expense in the period in which such determination is made.
 The ultimate realization of the Company's deferred income tax assets depends upon generating sufficient taxable income prior to the expiration of the tax attributes.
 In assessing the need for a valuation allowance, the Company projects future levels of taxable income.
 This assessment requires significant judgment.
-The Company examines the evidence related to the recent history of losses, the economic conditions in which the Company operates and projections to make that determination.
+The Company examines the evidence related to the recent history of losses, the economic conditions in which the Company operates and forecasts and projections to make that determination.

-The Company paid U.S. income taxes of approximately \$644,000 and \$63,000 during the twelve months ended November 30, 2016 and November 30, 2015, respectively.
+The Company paid U.S. income taxes of approximately \$1,263,000 and \$644,000 during the twelve months ended November 30, 2017 and November 30, 2016, respectively.

 The Company records foreign income taxes withheld by third parties from installment payments of non-refundable up-front license fees and royalty income earned on the processing and storage of cord blood stem cell specimens in geographic areas where the Company has license agreements.
-The Company recognized approximately \$109,000 and \$150,000 for the years ended November 30, 2016 and 2015, respectively, of foreign income tax expense.
-Foreign income tax expense is included in income tax expense in the accompanying consolidated statements of comprehensive (loss) income.
+The Company recognized approximately \$108,000 and \$109,000 for the years ended November 30, 2017 and 2016, respectively, of foreign income tax expense.
+Foreign income tax expense is included in income tax expense in the accompanying consolidated statements of comprehensive income (loss).

 The Company recognizes the financial statement benefit of a tax position only after determining that the relevant tax authority would more likely than not sustain the position following an audit.
-For tax positions meeting the more likely than not threshold, the amount recognized in the financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement with the relevant tax authority.
+For tax positions meeting the more-likely-than-not threshold, the amount recognized in the financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement with the relevant tax authority.
 Increases or decreases to the unrecognized tax benefits could result from management's belief that a position can or cannot be sustained upon examination based on subsequent information or potential lapse of the applicable statute of limitation for certain tax positions.

 The Company recognizes interest and penalties related to uncertain tax positions in income tax expense.
-For the years ended November 30, 2016 and November 30, 2015, the Company had no provisions for interest or penalties related to uncertain tax positions.
+For the years ended November 30, 2017 and November 30, 2016, the Company had no material provisions for interest or penalties related to uncertain tax positions.